mccrodp/marketo_rest/README.md

 ### <a id="api-configuration"></a> Basic Settings and API Configuration

 At a minimum, you need to provide your Marketo Account ID and Munchkin API Private Key.
-The Munchking API Private key can be set/retrieved on your Marketo admin site under Admin > Integration > Munchkin > API Configuration.
+The Munchkin API Private key can be set/retrieved on your Marketo admin site under Admin > Integration > Munchkin > API Configuration.

 **Account ID**